-Let’s start with some basic overviews for each chemical and how they fit into your pool chemistry.
+Let’s start with basic overviews for each chemical and how they fit into your basic pool chemistry.

-Chlorine is a building block of matter.
-It’s a natural chemical element scattered over the globe, mostly concentrated in salty oceans.
+Chlorine is a natural chemical element scattered over the globe, primarily concentrated in salty oceans.
 It’s a critical nutrient for animals and plants.

-Industries like sanitation and agriculture.
-It is also used as a pool sanitizer.
-One major difference between chlorine and bromine is you would not use the latter to sanitize drinking or cooking water.
+One significant difference between chlorine and bromine is you would not use bromine to sanitize drinking or cooking water.

 There are plenty of uses for bromine.
-It’s an oxidizer, sanitizer, and algaecide.
+It’s an oxidizer, pool sanitizer, and algaecide.
 Many spa, pool, and hot tub owners use bromine instead of chlorine.
-They appreciate that, compared to chlorine, bromine works better under warm temperatures.
+One of the main reasons is that bromine works better under warm temperatures than chlorine.

-Disturbing as it may sound, our inbound water gets exposed to everything from bacteria and parasites to mold and viruses.
-These elements build on water mains and in storage tanks.
-They produce disagreeable odors and tastes in our water.
+Disturbing as it may sound, the water we drink is constantly exposed to everything from bacteria and parasites to mold and viruses.
+These contaminants build on water mains and in storage tanks.

-Chlorine is instrumental in eliminating the likes of slime bacteria, algae, and other pollutants that grow in our water systems.
-Chlorine is such an effective deterrent to bad water, the EPA has regulations for treating water with chlorine to kill germs that may reach our taps.
+Chlorine eliminates the bacteria, algae, and other pollutants that grow in our water systems.
+The EPA has set regulations for treating water with chlorine to kill germs that may reach our taps.

 Bromine neutralizes harmful pollutants in water.
 It does so continuously and for significant amounts of time.
-This is a great advantage over chlorine as the bromine application isn’t needed as much to disinfect as chlorine.
+This is a great advantage over chlorine as bromine does not need to be added as often to disinfect.

-The more stable the sanitizer, the safer it is to use.
+A stable sanitizer is safer to use.
 Is chlorine or bromine more stable?
 Let’s find out.

-Chlorine is safe.
-It keeps us healthy, killing germs in the water.
-Chlorine is a risk when misused.
+Chlorine is a safe chemical that keeps us healthy by killing germs in the water.
+But misusing chlorine can be risky.
 Do not mix chlorine with other chemicals.
-Compounds like will create toxic vapors.
+Compounds created from mixing chlorine will create toxic vapors.

-Chlorine developed for pool and spa waters protect us from germs and bacteria.
+Chlorine developed for pools and spas protects us from germs.
 It’s effective against health conditions like diarrhea or swimmer’s ear.
-The CDC says pH and chlorine make up the first line of defense against contaminated waters, which we agree with.
+The CDC says pH and chlorine constitute the first line of defense against contaminated waters.

-Bromine remains stable at higher temperatures than chlorine will.
-The chemical composition of bromine reacts differently than chlorine and ends up doing a more efficient cleaning of water in hot temperatures.
-This is why there will be fewer applications of the solution than chlorine.
+Bromine remains stable at higher temperatures than chlorine, which is why it is popular in hot tubs.
+The chemical composition of bromine reacts differently than chlorine and cleans water more efficiently in hot temperatures.

 How Much To Use